> Tony Rose > Songs > The Yarmouth Tragedy

-Tony Rose sang this ballad on his album Poor Fellows.
+Tony Rose sang The Yarmouth Tragedy in 1982 on his album Poor Fellows.
 He commented in the record's sleeve notes:

 Only pallor and wanness seem to distinguish the “revenant” of the traditional ballad from the living… and that’s scarcely foolproof!
 No wrathlike phantom, this—but a material, corporeal ghost, whose spectral status is betrayed only by his clammy ball-room hold.
 This broadside variant of the Lover’s Ghost theme comes from the prodigious Marina Russell of Upway in Dorset, via the Hammonds and Frank Purslow’s Foggy Dew [E.F.D.S.
 Publications, 1974].